inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ```bash
 docker build -t test:pandas .
 ```
-`-t` or `--tag` assign a name and optionally a tag to the image being build.
+`-t` or `--tag` assign a name and optionally a tag to the image being built.
 `test:pandas`  image name:image tag<br>
 `.` use current directory as the build context.
 Since -f is not specified here, it will also look for the dockerfile in the current dir.<br><br><br>